Amsterdam Schiphol airport is very well connected by air links to the UK with around 100,000 seats per week available.

 Because UK and Ireland are not part of the Schengen open border agreement, passport controls apply at both ends.
 The UK also requires "advance passenger information" for both arriving and departing passengers - most airlines have an online facility to input this information.

-Note, no-frills carrier Ryanair serves Eindhoven airport.
+Note, no-frills carrier Ryanair does not serve Amsterdam - it does fly to Eindhoven airport.

 Looking for a cheap hotel near Amsterdam Schiphol airport?
 Please click here for discounts up to 80%, guaranteed lowest rate and real guest reviews.